lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-28-dragan-on-lack-of-design-skills.md

 title:  "Dragan on lack of design skills"
 tags: software-design
 ---
-The following is a message drafted by [Dragan Stepanović](https://www.linkedin.com/in/dstepanovic) for engineers on the company's internal messaging app while we worked together at Careem.
+The following is a message by [Dragan Stepanović](https://www.linkedin.com/in/dstepanovic) shared on the company's internal messaging app while we worked together at Careem.
+It was around 2018 or 2019, and having kept a copy of it for reference, I have referred to it time and time again.
-It has helped me immensely, so I am sharing it here if it is of benefit to anyone else.
+Sharing it here if it benefits anyone else.

 ---